 Can I have my partner AND my doula with me during childbirth?

 At this stage in the pandemic, you may only have one person with you when you deliver your baby.
 This can be your partner or a support person.
 They must not be unwell or have returned from overseas in the 2 weeks before birth.

-My partner needs to go home/to work while I’m in Hospital.
+My partner needs to go home while I’m in Hospital.
 If they have to leave the ward, will you let them back in?

 Can we bring food and drinks to Hospital with us?